Now that the Feed-in-Tariff has been abolished, you may be thinking wind turbines are no longer viable… but not

 We’ve even heard of authorities requesting full-size paper-mache turbine mockups, to prove transport and delivery to site is possible!
 (Crazy, it can all be done very easily on computer.)

 Of course many ‘Renewable Energy Experts’ will say they can help you gain planning permission for one or more turbines.
 The only problem is that many of them charge more than £30,000 and that is totally speculative.

 If they fail to get you planning then you will be out of pocket by that much… with absolutely nothing to show for it.

-Before you head into planning try and find out from other local farmers how they got their wind turbines passed, and the objections you’re likely to face.
+Before you head into planning try and find out from other local farmers how they got their wind turbines passed, and the objections they faced.
+You’re likely to face the same ones.

 Factors like MOD radar stations and nearby airfields could mean you don’t stand a chance of getting planning—in which case you are of course best keeping your wallet shut when an expert offers to do your planning!